 In the Garden

 Arugula (Eruca vesicaria) is a green with zip.
 Sometimes called rocket or roquette, arugula should be planted in the garden in early spring or fall.
 It will grow in a rosette about a foot wide and equally tall.
 Like leaf lettuce, mustard, or collards, arugula stretches skyward in hot weather, blooming and setting seeds.
 You can pull it up when plant start to send up a bloom stalk from the center, or you can continue harvesting the leaves until they taste too strong.
 Some gardeners cut the plants back to get another harvest as it tries to grow back.
 The bloom stalks may grow 24 to 36 inches tall and have little white flowers on top.
-These are pretty to add to a salad.
+These are edible and look pretty in a salad.
 Flowering signals that the season is ending for arugula and you can replace it with a warm weather crop, unless you want to try cutting it back and eating it just a little longer.

 Arugula grows fast.
 Set plants in the sunny garden in early spring for spring harvest or late summer for fall harvest.
 Plants prefer the cooler days of spring or fall.
 Like any leafy green, arugula requires a rich soil to make its best growth.
 Before planting, add compost to the soil.
 Then apply a timed-release fertilizer at the rate directed on the label for lettuce or other leafy greens, or fertilze with Bonnie Herb & Vegetable Plant Food.
 Space transplants 12 to 18 inches apart.